gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 2. Identify its acceptance criteria and relevant files.
 3. Run the existing targeted tests.
 4. Capture a baseline screenshot.
-5. Make sure everyone agree on file ownership within the team!
+5. Agree on file ownership within the team (sounds boring, but it's very important!)

 Check changes frequently: